Geodan/i3dm.export/README.md

 Known limits:

-- When using GPU instancing, the column type 'string' is used (so no support for other types yet).
+- When using GPU instancing, for the attributes the 'string' is used (so no support for other types yet);

+- No support for multiple meshes/nodes in the input model;

 - composite tiles (formerly known as cmpt).
 When there are multiple models in the input table only the first one is used.